Collections Overview

 In addition to the general rare book collections, the holdings of books and other printed material are organized in over one hundred special author or subject collections, focussing on fields as diverse as AIDS, Aristotle, Birdsall Bindings, Darwin, Aldous Huxley, Incunabula, Libretti, Petlice, Printed Ephemera and the Spanish Civil War.

 The Fisher Library is actively involved in digitization of our specialized print and manuscript collections with a view to providing increased access to our holdings.
-A list of digital projects completed is available on the Digital Collections page.
-Selections from the Fisher collections and additional information on Fisher resources and services is also available through our YouTube channel, Facebook page and Flickr stream.
+The Fisher's Digital Collections can be found at Collections UofT.
+Selections from the Fisher collections and additional information on Fisher resources and services is also available through our YouTube channel, Facebook page, Flickr stream and Instagram.
 All digitized material is freely available.